To add heat or remove temperature and humidity in the form of condensation and promote clean air in a building.

 A motor driven wheel used to circulate or move air through a duct system.

 A motor driven small wheel used to move air and gases through a heat exchanger.

-The safety control used in a gas or oil furnace or an air handler to limit the "HIGH" temperature.
+The safety control used in a gas, oil furnace or an air handler to limit the "HIGH" temperature.

 The copper tubing connecting the EVAPORATOR COIL to the CONDENSER.
-Also called the refrigerant lines.
+It's also called the refrigerant lines.

 PRINTED CIRCUIT BOARD:

 An electronic control which sends signals to all operations of a furnace, air handler, oil burner or air conditioning condenser.

 Seasonal Energy Efficiency Rating.
 The higher the rating, the more efficient the system.